 For this very standard way of lighting a person you use three lights:

-One important thing that I do not want to leave out is, that with lighting there always comes shadow.
+The important thing to mention: with lighting there always comes a shadow.
 You cannot light something without causing shadows, so you need to be aware of this.
-There are of course more visible and less visible shadows like we talked about with the softboxes, which have a shadow that’s often so soft you don’t even really see it.

-It’s very easy to hide the shadow if you don’t want it in the background.
+It’s very easy to hide a shadow if you don’t want it in the background.
 But if you have a harder light source, it helps you to use the three-point lighting, because if one source of light comes from one direction, the other one comes from the other direction.
-The shadows might be out of the image at the sides.
-So you don’t actually see it if you don’t want to have a clearly visible shadow in the background.

 Okay, so let’s quickly sum up what we’ve learned in this video as usual in our executive summary: